Skip to content

 The following changes have accumulated since the last release.
 They are described at a high level here; see GitHub for exact signatures.

 Channels can now receive server-originated OTP messages.
 Add a handle_info callback with channel.with_handle_info/2, then deliver messages from anywhere using beryl.send_info/4.
+The callback receives the typed message you sent (see the info type parameter below) — no Dynamic decode and no unsafe cast.
 A Reply returned from handle_info becomes a push (no client ref exists, so no phx_reply is sent).

 beryl.broadcast_presence_diff/3 sends Phoenix-shaped presence diffs — joins/leaves objects keyed by presence key with metas arrays.
 Local track and untrack operations also invoke on_diff with concrete diff values.
 Anonymous entries are excluded from encoded diffs.